Whatcom County Networking Groups

 BNI by the Bay: Members of the BNI can increase their business by 20 percent during their first year of membership; their weekly meetings take place at 8 a.m.
 Wednesday mornings at the Building Industry Association of Whatcom County.

 Everson/Nooksack Chamber of Commerce: Come participate with the Everson/Nooksack Chamber!
-The Chamber’s main agenda revolves around their summer and winter festivals, which are intended on the promotion of local businesses.
+The Chamber’s main agenda revolves around their summer and winter festivals, which are intended for the promotion of local businesses.
 Contact the group for the date of their next general meeting.

 Ferndale Chamber of Commerce: On the third Wednesday of each month at 12:00 p.m., the Ferndale Chamber has its Membership Luncheon, bringing together local business professionals since 1955.
 Have the opportunity to market and network your business at Chamber events.